 Whose house is that?
 I think that is James’ house, it’s very pretty.

 Elliot is going to the park.
 He’s meeting some of his friends there.

-Ana, who is Elliot’s sister, is very tall.
+Cowy, who is Elliot’s friend, is very small.

 Those clouds are pretty.
 They’re big and fluffy.